soundanalogous/Breakout/README.md

 The next step is to run the Breakout Server application:

 1. Make sure your I/O board is attached and the *AdvancedFirmata* sketch is uploaded.
-2. You'll find **Breakout Server** (Breakout Server.app for OS X, Breakout Server.exe for Windows, BreakoutServer.jar for Linux) in *Breakout/server/*.
-Simply double-click to launch the application.
-Mountain Lion users may need to right click on the Breakout Server application, and choose Open from the contextual menu to launch the app for the first time.
+2. You'll find **Breakout Server** for your platform (mac, win or linux) in *Breakout/server/*.
+Open the folder for your platform and double-click to launch the application.
+Mountain Lion users may need to [temporarily disable Gatekeeper](https://answers.uchicago.edu/page.php?id=25481) to launch the app for the first time.
 Note: Linux users may need to run ```sudo apt-get install librxtx-java``` or manually install the librxtxSerial.so driver before launching the BreakoutServer.jar application.
 3. Select the serial port for your board from the drop-down if it is not the current port displayed.
 4. If your firewall is enabled, make sure port 8887 is open (or enter a new port that is open).
 5. Click the Connect button.
 You should see the message "Server running on: [your server name]: 8887/" followed by "Connected to IOBoard on: [serial port name]".